Submission Guidelines

 RiP papers present innovative ideas, partial results, or ongoing work.
 Although not yet fully implemented or evaluated, they should contribute to the current state of research.

-Page Limit: Maximum 12 pages (approx., check specific track limit).
+Page Limit: Maximum 12 pages (formatted according to Springer LNCS).

 Prototypes